-Doctors replace more than a million hips and knees each year in the U.S. There is tremendous competition for joint replacement candidates and many Hospitals and Orthopedic practices use our Joint Replacement Prospects list.
+Doctors replace more than a million hips and knees each year in the U.S. There is tremendous competition for joint replacement candidates.
+That’s why many Hospitals and Orthopedic practices use our Joint Replacement Prospects list.

 There is no such list of people who raised their hands saying “I want someone to call me tomorrow regarding joint replacement surgery”.
-But there are lists of people with arthritis.
-There are also lists of avid tennis players or weekend warriors who are excellent joint replacement prospects.
+However, there are lists of people with arthritis.
+There are also lists of avid tennis players or weekend warriors who are excellent joint replacement prospects for your practice.

-Here is some research on Best joint replacement prospects for Hip / Knee Replacement Surgery.
+Here is some research on the best joint replacement prospects for Hip / Knee Replacement Surgery.
 This way you can select the prime prospects for your list.

 Total Hip Replacement Surgery

-is generally reserved for those patients with osteoarthritis that is particularly severe and unresponsive to the conservative treatments.
-In some cases, severely degenerated joints are best treated by fusion (arthrodesis) or replacement with an artificial joint (arthroplasty).
-Total hip and total knee replacements are now commonly performed in community hospitals throughout the United States.
-These can bring dramatic pain relief and improved function.
+This is generally reserved for those patients with osteoarthritis that is particularly severe.
+In some cases, severely degenerated joints are best treated by fusion.
+Others are treated by replacement with an artificial joint.

 Knee Replacement Survey

 - Rheumatoid arthritis.
-This is a disease in which the synovial membrane that surrounds the joint becomes inflamed and thickened.
-This chronic inflammation can damage the cartilage and eventually cause cartilage loss, pain, and stiffness.
+This is a disease in which the membrane that surrounds the joint becomes inflamed and thickened.
+This is considered a chronic inflammation.
+RA can damage the cartilage and eventually cause cartilage loss, pain, and stiffness.
 Rheumatoid arthritis is the most common form of a group of disorders termed “inflammatory arthritis.”